ri9z/AI-Conversations/README.md

 pushToGh.py: Pushes the log to GitHub

-**There’s a 300 second delay between updates to avoid flooding Discord so that the chat is easier to keep up with.*
+**300 second delay between updates to avoid flooding Discord.*